André Amaro

-André Fonseca Amaro (born 13 August 2002) is a Portuguese footballer who plays as a centre-back for Al-Rayyan in the Qatar Stars League.
+André Fonseca Amaro (born 13 August 2002) is a Portuguese footballer who plays as a centre-back.
 A physically dominant and tactically intelligent defender, Amaro has established himself as a key player for Al-Rayyan.
 He has also represented Portugal at youth international levels.

 Club career

 Vitória SC B

 Amaro began his senior career with Vitória SC B in 2020, competing in the third division.
 Over two seasons, he made 23 appearances and scored one goal, quickly earning attention for his performances.

 Vitória SC

 He made his first-team debut for Vitória SC on 21 December 2020, coming on as an 85th-minute substitute for Pepelu in a 4–0 Primeira Liga victory over Santa Clara.
 Amaro featured in 12 matches during his first top-flight season, scoring his first goal in a 2–0 derby win over Moreirense on 30 April 2021.

 In May 2021, he renewed his contract until 2025, with a buyout clause raised to €50 million.